 Holes can be easily cut in cabinet backs, sides, and bottoms for plumbing, gas lines, or electrical work using ordinary hand tools.

-• Morse Hole saws are not recommended.
-The HDPE shavings (or saw dust) tend to melt inside these bits.
-A jig saw or paddle bit is recommended.
+- Morse Hole Saws are not recommended.
+The polymer shavings (or sawdust) tend to melt inside these bits.
+We suggest using a Carbide Tipped blade for plastic and plexiglass.

 Fillers

-• Fillers should be mounted so the face of the filler is flush with the neighboring cabinet’s door face.
+- Mount the Filler so that the face is flush with the adjacent cabinet’s door face.

-• Short Screws – 7/8” Flat head screws – Use these to hold the spacers in place.
+- Short Screws – 7/8” Flat head screws – For holding the spacers in place.

-• Long Screws – 1 1/4″ Pan head screws – Use to hold panels in place fastening from the INSIDE of the cabinet.
+- Long Screws – 1 1/2″ Pan head screws – For holding panels in place.
+These fasten from the INSIDE of the cabinet.
 Do not screw into the face of the back panel.
 It is very important that you use the supplied screws that are the proper depth for securing the panel.

 NOTE: Always pre-drill holes for screws with a 1/8 inch bit.
-This will relieve pressure around the screw and prevent potential cracking or splitting of panels over the seasons as the material expands and contracts with temperature changes.
-It is necessary to maintain warranty coverage that you pre-drill all holes.
+This will relieve pressure around the screw and prevent potential cracking or splitting of panels over time as the material expands and contracts with temperature changes.
+To maintain the warranty coverage, you must pre-drill all holes.

-• Reference your design to help you find the correct panel location
+- Reference your design layout to help you find the correct panel location

-• Attach spacers to the back side of the cabinet by predrilling with a 1/8” bit, then fasten using 7/8” flat head screws.
-Face the countersunk side away from the cabinet.
-Use 2 to 4 spacers per cabinet.
+- Attach spacers to the back side of the cabinet by pre-drilling with a 1/8” bit, then fasten using7/8” flat head screws.
+Face the side with the countersunk holes away from the cabinet.
+Use two (2)spacers per 18 inches of cabinet width.

 IMPORTANT: IF YOUR BACK PANEL HAS AN UPGRADED COVE OR GROOVE DESIGN, PLACE SPACERS WHERE SCREWS WILL NOT POKE THROUGH THE DESIGN.